Last reviewed: 19.11.2025

 The Employment Rights Bill will change the threshold that triggers the need for collective redundancy consultation.

-From 2027, a collective redundancy consultation will be required where either:
+It is expected that from 2027, a collective redundancy consultation will be required where either:

 • The employer proposes 20 or more redundancies at one establishment (which is the current threshold), or